bugsnag/chromatic-sass/api.md

 $foo: chromatic-gradient(red, teal);
 // => linear-gradient(hsl(0, 100%, 50%) 0%, hsl(9, 85%, 51%) 12.5%, hsl(12, 69%, 51%) 25%, hsl(15, 55%, 50%) 37.5%, hsl(18, 41%, 48%) 50%, hsl(49, 10%, 44%) 75%, hsl(180, 100%, 25%) 100%)

-$foo: chromatic-gradient(to right, red, green 75%, teal (stops: 5, mode: 'lch'));
+$foo: chromatic-gradient(to right, red, green 75%, teal, (stops: 5, mode: 'lch'));
 // => linear-gradient(to right, hsl(0, 100%, 50%) 0%, hsl(28, 100%, 39%) 18.75%, hsl(46, 100%, 29%) 37.5%, hsl(120, 100%, 25%) 75%, hsl(180, 100%, 25%) 100%)
 ```

 ### chromatic-scale
 Generates a sequence of colors, interpolated at `n` equidistant points between two source colors.
 By default, interpolation is done in the 'lab' space, so that steps between the interpolated colors appear linearly.
+It's an easy way to generate nice color palettes.

 Returns an array-like Sass map, with keys set as index values.